Drop the line, catch the fish.

 The Indian River is saltwater, with areas of brackish water (where the salt water comes in through inlets from the Atlantic Ocean and meets the fresh water, which also makes for a pretty awesome marine ecosystem).

-The rods and reels should match saltwater fishing, specifically for the type of fish you’ll find here pending the season, namely snook, trout, redfish, tarpon, snapper, pompano, and flounder.
+The rods and reels should be appropriate for saltwater fishing on the Inidan River Lagoon, specifically for the type of fish you’ll find here pending the season.
+Some fish you could catch near Vero Beach are snook, trout, redfish, tarpon, snapper, pompano, and flounder.

 Rods come in a variety of materials and sizes.
 A 7’6″ Medium, Medium-Heavy or Heavy work best on the Indian River Lagoon.
 Typically, 9′ and taller work best on the beach.
 Our go to brands are Star Rods or Daiwa for beach or inshore fishing.